ChrisAndre/OR-ActEC/README.md

 Overview
 --------

-OpenRocket-ActEC (Active Energy Control) is a testbed for high-powered rocket flight computers that control active energy elements during the boost/coast phase of a rocket.
-It is a derivative work of the OpenRocket software project and Bill Kuker's Dispersion project.
+OpenRocket-ActEC (Active Energy Control) is a testbed for high-power rocket flight computers that control active energy elements during the boost/coast phase of a rocket.

-ActEC is intended foremost to torture test candidate control algorithms.
-To implement this functionality, ActEC exploits the medium-fidelity flight simulation capabilities of OpenRocket to provide a realistic environment against which a candidate controller can be tested.
+ActEC is intended foremost to perform sensitivity analyses on control algorithms.
+ActEC makes use of the pre-existing OpenRocket project and Bill Kuker's Dispersion project to provide an accurate model of a rocket's flight.

-ActEC emulates onboard electronic sensors that can provide input to a controller.
-Their dynamics can be 'fuzzed' such that their outputs are distorted to emulate real-world noise and other imperfections.
-The flight conditions (including air temperate, density, etc.) as well as the physical properties/functionalities of the rocket and its control system can be 'fuzzed' to model inherent imperfections in real-world measurements.

-As such, ActEC provides immediate, realistic controller performance feedback that can augment/replace real test flight data.
+ActEC is being developed in response to RPI's participation in the 2016 NASA Student Launch competition.
+RPI's competition objective is to guide a rocket as close to 5280 feet as possible using variable drag elements; ActEC will fulfill the need for validation of our control systems.

+ActEC is currently in development.
+The estimated date of completion is January 2016.

+Current features/wishlist:

+* Integrated 3D graphing of trajectories (Complete)
+* Batch simulations (Complete)
+* Flight computer interface (Partially Complete)
+* Control system interface
+* Virtual sensors
+* Drag element flight models (Complete)
+* Sensor fuzzing
+* Launch condition fuzzing

 License
 -------

 OpenRocket is an Open Source project licensed under the [GNU GPL](http://openrocket.sourceforge.net/license.html).
-This means that the software is free to use for whatever purposes, and the source code is also available for studying and extending.
-ActEC is such an extension.
+ActEC bears the same license.

 Contributing
 ------------

-ActEC is developed by Chris Andre from RPI's NASA USLI team.
+ActEC is primarily developed by Chris Andre from RPI's NASA USLI team.